How do I know what courses are considered degree-applicable for federal and state financial aid?

 When do I file for financial aid?

-A FAFSA can be filed as early as January 1 for the upcoming Fall Semester.
-We recommend that you wait to complete your FAFSA form until your prior year’s tax returns are complete.
+A FAFSA can be filed as early as October 1 for the upcoming fall semester.
 Ideally, a FAFSA form should be completed by April 15 for the fall semester or October 1 for the spring semester.

 Do I need to file a new FAFSA each year?